cap-js/docs/java/developing-applications/configuring.md

 The way the interfaces are generated determines only how data is accessed by custom code.
 It does not affect how the data is represented in memory and handled by the CAP Java runtime.

-Moreover, it doesn't change the way how event contexts and entities, delivered by CAP, look like.
+Moreover, it doesn't change the way how event contexts, delivered by CAP, look like.
 Such interfaces from CAP are always modelled in the default JavaBeans style.

 ### Code Generation Features